codelogn/WinWork/docs/USER_MANUAL.md

 ### Import and Export

 #### Importing Bookmarks
-LinkerApp can import from popular browsers:
+WinWork can import from popular browsers:

 **Chrome/Edge Bookmarks:**
 1. **Export bookmarks** from Chrome/Edge as HTML or find the bookmarks JSON file